NullArray/AutoSploit/README.md

 If you would like to contribute to the development of this project please be sure to read [CONTRIBUTING.md](https://github.com/NullArray/AutoSploit/blob/master/CONTRIBUTING.md) as it contains our contribution guidelines.

+Please, also, be sure to read our [contribution standards](https://github.com/NullArray/AutoSploit/wiki/Development-information#contribution-standards) before sending pull requests

-If you need some help understanding the code, or want to chat with some other AutoSploit community members, feel free to join our [Discord chat](https://discord.gg/9BeeZQk).
+If you need some help understanding the code, or want to chat with some other AutoSploit community members, feel free to join our [Discord server](https://discord.gg/9BeeZQk).

 ### Note